 When enableFieldAliasSchemaOnOrg() GraphQL mutation is used, field alias mappings in a schema will be active during search across all views and repositories within the organization.

-Related to this mutation, you can use the disableFieldAliasSchemaOnOrg() mutation to disable a field alias schema for an organization.
-Similar to both of these mutations, there is the enableFieldAliasSchemaOnViews() mutation to enable for views, and the disableFieldAliasSchemaOnView() and disableFieldAliasSchemaOnViews() to disable field alias schema based on views.
+You can use the disableFieldAliasSchemaOnOrg() mutation to disable a field alias schema for an organization.
+Similar to both of these mutations, there is the enableFieldAliasSchemaOnViews() mutation to enable views, and the disableFieldAliasSchemaOnView() and disableFieldAliasSchemaOnViews() to disable field alias schema based on views.

 Related to all of these mutations, you can use the createFieldAliasSchema() or the createFieldAliasSchemaFromTemplate() mutation to create a field alias schema.
 You can use updateFieldAliasSchema() to update a schema.
 You can use deleteFieldAliasSchema() to delete one.